sramach/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

+* Determine the count of missing values

 ```r
 na.steps <- sum(is.na(activity.data$steps))
 ```

 1. **The  number of rows in the dataset missing  steps is   _2304_  (out of _17568)_**

+* Compute the total steps for a given interval across all days
+* Determine the average steps for a given interval (Total from previous steps divided by the number of days)
+* For a day/interval combination that is missing data, use the interval step average computed from the previous step as the imputed value

 ```r